 When you know approximately how long each task within a project will take to finish, it will help you maintain a workflow.
 Going along with the above example, you may not have four uninterrupted hours to sit down and complete an entire project.

 But, you might have an hour that you could use to research the article topic and create an outline.
-When you have the chance to come back to the project, it will be easier for you to collect your thoughts and dive back in where you left off.
+When you have the chance to come back to the project, it will be easier for you to collect your thoughts and dive back into where you left off.

 Creating a time estimate shouldn’t limit the amount of time you spend on tasks.
-If you allotted 30 minutes to a task, it doesn’t mean you should stop and move on once you’ve worked on it for a given period.
+If you allotted 30 minutes for a task, it doesn’t mean you should stop and move on once you’ve worked on it for a given period.
 Instead, the time estimates should help you put your timeline into perspective so you can stay organized.

 5. Establish Deadlines

 Each project needs to have a set deadline.
 If there is not a hard due date that you need to stick with, then make one for yourself.
 You should also set separate deadlines for individual tasks that are consistent with the project as a whole.
 Let’s say the “Write [article title]” project needs to be completed by January 10.
 The tasks leading to this deadline could be: